digitaldrummerj/old.digitaldrummerj.github.io/_posts/2016/2016-09-01-ionic-v2-setup-osx.md

 title: Ionic v2 - Setup on OSx
 published: true
 categories: [ionic]
-date: 2016-08-14 06:01
+date: 2016-09-01 06:15
 excerpt: |
-    If you are like me and just starting to work with the Ionic Framework and don’t already have a machine setup to do Android, iOS, Node, etc development then many of the guides out there leave out a number of steps that you need to do in order to get everything working.
+    In order to work with the Ionic framework there is a bit of software installs and configuration that needs to happen in order to deploy to devices.
+However, many of the guides out there leave out a number of steps that tripped me up when I first started using Ionic.

-    Even being a Windows user I was able to pretty easily get Ionic working on a Mac.
-The only difference between the Windows setup and the OSx setup is that you can build for an iOS device on a Mac.
+    This guide will go through all of the steps needed for deploying to an Android and iOS device using a Mac.
 ---

 {% assign imagedir = "/images/ionic2-osx/" | prepend: site.baseurl | prepend: site.url %}

-If you are like me and just starting to work with the Ionic Framework and don’t already have a machine setup to do Android, iOS, Node, etc development then many of the guides out there leave out a number of steps that you need to do in order to get everything working.
+In order to work with the Ionic framework there is a bit of software installs and configuration that needs to happen in order to deploy to devices.
+However, many of the guides out there leave out a number of steps that tripped me up when I first started using Ionic.

-Even being a Windows user I was able to pretty easily get Ionic working on a Mac.
-The only difference between the Windows setup and the OSx setup is that you can build for an iOS device on a Mac.
+This guide will go through all of the steps needed for deploying to an Android and iOS device using a Mac.

+* TOC
+{:toc}

 ## General Install Steps